Uzbekistan: 13 Days on the Silk Road

 Inside the walls:

-• Murod Josh- we did not look at reviews before sitting at this crowded spot for some shade and a snack.
+• Murod Josh - we did not look at reviews before sitting at this crowded spot for some shade and a snack.
 They have a whopping 1.6 stars on Google Maps and I understand why.
 Our fries were uncooked and they kept forgetting we existed but if you’re only there for a cold beer, it’s a pretty good place to sit and people watch.
+Google Maps / Yandex Maps

 Outside the walls:

-• Xokim Somsa - spot with really good lagman & samsas after the Khorazem fortress tour.
+• Xokim Somsa - spot with really good lagman & samsas after the Khorezem fortress tour.
+Google Maps / Yandex Maps